renpy/renpy/sphinx/source/save_load_rollback.rst

 * The music that Ren'Py is playing.
 * The list of nvl-mode text blocks.

-The python state consists of the variables in the store that have changed since the game began, and all objects reachable from those variables.
-Note that it's the change to the variables that matters - changes to fields in objects will not cause those objects to be saved.
+The Python state consists of the variables in the store that have changed since the game began, and all objects reachable from those variables.
+Note that it's the change to the variables that matters—changes to fields in objects will not cause those objects to be saved.

 In this example::